No more boredom in the boardroom: 7 whiteboard collaboration techniques

 Collaboration is a word that’s often thrown around in the working world and while you might roll your eyes at the thought of yet another meeting, if done in the right way it can be very productive – and dare we say, fun!
-With the average office worker spending 6 hours per week in meetings, and managers spending 23, it has never been more important to keep everyone engaged, and awake!
+With the average office worker spending 6 hours per week in meetings, and managers spending 23, it has never been more important to keep everyone engaged, and awake, being it with whiteboard collaboration techniques or others!

 Everyone’s mind works differently, and therefore not everyone would benefit from traditional meetings in the same way.
 With so many different perspectives, ideas and unique problem-solving strategies, finding a way to get thoughts written down can sometimes be a challenge.